 Required in the major.

 Note: This Pathway details the requirement for completing one of several concentrations in Environmental Studies, but does not match exactly with the requirements for the Sustainability Track.
-Students interested in that track should reference the major requirements and adapt this Pathway to fit the differing requirements for the Sustainability Track.
+Students interested in that track should reference the Sustainability Track's Pathway.

 The full list of earth system science courses, skills categories courses, and concentration courses can be found on the degree requirements.